-Stemming from an initial documentary approach, Anton is a multidisciplinary visual artist who uses a documentary approach to explore the limits of understanding, the difficulties of representing trauma, loss of the experience of place, and the act of commemoration.
+Anton Kusters is a multidisciplinary visual artist who uses a documentary approach to explore the limits of understanding, the difficulties of representing trauma, loss of the experience of place, and the act of commemoration.

 Using primarily abstracted and deconstructed photographic and visual representation, his focus lies on investigating other ways of seeing, the mechanisms of memory and remembrance, and the significance of viewer placement and subject-position.

 Anton was born in Belgium (1974), and obtained a master's degree in Political Science at K.U.Leuven (Belgium).

 He studied photography at STUK Leuven (Belgium) and Academy of Fine Arts, Hasselt (Belgium).